EastonLee/eastonlee.github.io/_posts/2017-08-11-theory-of-computation-by-uc-davis.md

 <!--more-->

-The Finite Automata part is taught by the Stanford University [here](https://lagunita.stanford.edu/courses/course-v1:ComputerScience+Automata+Fall2016/info) but is a little tedious, and the rest part is taught by UC Davis [here](http://web.cs.ucdavis.edu/~rogaway/classes/120/fall12/lectures.html) and videos can be found [here](https://www.youtube.com/playlist?list=PLslgisHe5tBM8UTCt1f66oMkpmjCblzkt), the latter UC Davis course is much easier to understand and a lot of fun.
+The Finite Automata part is taught by the Stanford University [here](https://lagunita.stanford.edu/courses/course-v1:ComputerScience+Automata+Fall2016/info) but is a little tedious, and the rest part is taught by UC Davis as [ECS120](http://web.cs.ucdavis.edu/~rogaway/classes/120/fall12/lectures.html) and videos can be found [here](https://www.youtube.com/playlist?list=PLslgisHe5tBM8UTCt1f66oMkpmjCblzkt), the latter UC Davis course is much easier to understand and a lot of fun.

 # Introduction